2024–25 Edinburgh Rugby season

 The 2024–25 season is Edinburgh's fourth season in the United Rugby Championship, their 31st season of professional rugby.
 Along with competing in the URC and its Scottish-Italian Shield competition, the club will also participate in the 2024-25 European Rugby Challenge Cup and the 1872 Cup.

+Edinburgh Rugby drew an average home attendance of 10,535 in the 2024-25 URC season.